owenBeresford/jquery-wresize/README.md

 jquery-wresize
 ==============

 Plugin to colapse window resize events.
+Please see other readme.